megraves/cs532/API_README.md

 This will:
 - Build Docker images for all services
 - Start all containers
-- Set up networking between containers
+- Set up networking between container

 ### 2. Check Service Health